Zach Pascal Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 - So far this season, 15.7% of the 178 passes thrown by his team have gone Pascal's way.

-- With nine targets in the red zone this season, Pascal has been on the receiving end of 40.9% of his team's 22 red zone pass attempts.
+- Pascal has seen the ball thrown his way nine times in the red zone this season, 40.9% of his team's 22 red zone pass attempts.

-- The Colts have thrown the football in 57.2% of their plays from scrimmage this year while running the ball 42.8% of the time.
-This offensive attack ranks 21st in the NFL in points scored.
+- The Colts, who rank 21st in the NFL in points scored, have dropped back to pass 57.2% of the time while running the ball 42.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pascal's matchup with the Texans.